RomaTeng/ORB-VINS_RK4/README.md

 This is an implementation of [Visual Inertial ORBSLAM](https://arxiv.org/abs/1610.05949) based on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) with [Runge Kutta 4-th order integration on manifold].

 Later, a document about how to perform integration by using Runge Kutta 4-order on manifold will be uploaded.
-A more accurate integration code also being RK4 will be uploaded.
+Now a more accurate integration code also being RK4 has been be uploaded.

-Then we will upload our defined IMU edges without the assumption that IMU_PVR edge and IMU_bias edge are independent.
+We have done a new IMU vertex and a IMU edge without the assumption that IMU_PVR edge and IMU_bias edge are independent.
+This method is called "continuous Pre-integration on real manifold" against some related work such as balabala.
-Now this new IMU factor to be uploaded shows some improvement on our tests.
-Hoplefully, it will be a best IMU factor in the East Sphere and South Sphere.
-Haha.
+Now this new IMU factor shows some improvement on our tests.
+We may upload this later once we ensure that it is be the best IMU factor in the East Sphere.

 ******
-Below is the primary README of Jingpang's code [LearnVIORB].
+Below is the primary README of Jingpang's code [LearnVIORB] added with some tips.
 Not bug-free.
 Not real-time.
 Just try the basic ideas of Visual Inertial SLAM in above paper.
 Welcome to improve it together!

-Build with `build.sh`.
-Modify the path in `config/euroc.yaml`.
+[Please run $export ROS_PACKAGE_PATH=${ROS_PACKAGE_PATH}:/.../ORB-VINS_RK4/Examples/ROS].
+Go to the [/.../ORB-VINS_RK4] and build with `build.sh`.
+Modify the data path in `config/euroc.yaml`.
+Then you can run "roslaunch Examples/ROS/ORB_VIO/launch/testeuroc.launch" to experience this code.

 Tested on [EuRoc](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) ROS bag data with ROS launch file `Examples/ROS/ORB_VIO/launch/testeuroc.launch`.
 Files in `pyplotscripts` can be used to visualize some results.